 Safety programs are an opportunity for all hospital teams to step outside the traditional veterinary staff meeting agenda and discuss topics that might otherwise go overlooked or unaddressed

-• Safety training allows the group to see work habits, systems and flow in an entirely new light increasing the likelihood that they will see opportunities for how to both improve safety and the means by which work is accomplished.
+- Safety training allows the group to see work habits, systems and flow in an entirely new light increasing the likelihood that they will discover ways both to improve safety and how individuals work together to get things done.

-What is a Safety OSHA Safety Training in an Veterinary Hospital?
+What is a Safety OSHA Safety Training in a Veterinary Hospital?

-As mentioned above under a Lawful Requirement, OSHA requires employers to identify, alert, and protect employees from workplace hazards.
+As mentioned above, OSHA requires employers by law to identify, alert, and protect employees from workplace hazards.
 While the specifics of this are often left vague, there are a handful of employer absolutes:

-• Ensure employees have constant access to information on staying safe, usually accomplished by providing employees with a written or taped safety manual.
+- Ensure employees have constant access to information on staying safe, usually accomplished by providing employees with a written or recorded safety manual.

-• Point hazards out to employees through signage and train employees how to interpret the colors and pictograms of signage.
+- Point hazards out to employees through signage.

-• Take employees on a ‘tour of hazards’ where they are walked through the workplace and physically shown potential hazards.
+- Take employees on a ‘tour of hazards’ where they are walked through the workplace and physically shown potential dangers.

-• Train employees on how to avoid strains, sprains, bites or even things like mental health issues and potentially dangerous client interactions.
+- Train employees on how to avoid strains, sprains, bites or even things like mental health issues and aggressive clients.

-• Ensure employees have access to Safety Data Sheets that offer specific handling recommendations and health risks on all chemicals and medications used in the business.
+- Ensure employees have access to Safety Data Sheets that explain the health risks of chemicals and medications in the workplace and how to handle them safely.

 When Do I Have to Provide It?

-In short, as often as you believe it is needed to take every reasonable measure to keep employees safe.
-Industry standard is to provide all new hires a course in safety, to provide information on safety throughout the new hire training period, and to offer annual refresher courses in safety to all hospital team members.
+In short, you have to provide employees training as often as you believe it is needed to reasonably keep employees safe.
+The Industry standard is to provide all new hires a course in safety, to provide information on safety throughout the new hire training period, and to offer annual refresher courses in safety to all hospital team members.

 How Do You Begin Building a Training Manual and Safety Program?

 Firstly, you don’t have to build any of this from the ground up.
-At this point, everyone has contributed resources to creating a veterinary safety program.
+At this point, many have contributed resources to creating a veterinary safety program.
 In addition to the links at the bottom of this article, here are some no-brainer citations that will be invaluable to you.

 Begin Training